Aloha!

-I’m excited to share a project I did for a customer a few months ago.
+I’m excited to share a project I did for a customer a while back.
 She came to me with a few different inspiration ideas for a faux fireplace, and I was so excited to build one.
-Here in Hawaii, you don’t see many fireplaces, so a faux fireplace was a really fun project to help a “mainlander” feel more at home.
+I built this while living in Hawaii.
+There, you don’t see many fireplaces, so this Faux Fireplace and Mantel DIY was a really fun project to help a “mainlander” feel more at home.

 One of the pictures my customer shared with me and loved is this one by Ashley of Smashing DIY: